kudos to all the web resources that made this site possible.

 The TCPA's prohibitions and regulations include:

 SECOND: The Telemarketing and Consumer Fraud Abuse Prevention Act empowers the Federal Trade Commission (FTC) to implement the Telemarketing Sales Rule (TSR), 16 C.F.R.
 Part 310.
-At this time, the TSR restrictions on telemarketers include:

 You have the power to file complaints and take heed of the laws that protect you against entities or persons who continue to call you after you have requested to be placed on a "do not call" list.
 Some states allow you to file suit against the violators; you may be awarded $500 in damages or actual monetary loss, whichever is greater.
 This amount may be tripled if you are able to show that the caller willfully and knowingly violated do-not-call requirements.